johndwells/Minimee/README.md

 Start by turning on EE's template debugging, and visiting the front end of your site.
 Search for Minimee's debugging messages (see above), which may help track down the root of trouble.

 And unless you have specific reason to do otherwise, all "Advanced Settings" should be left to Minimee's defaults.

+For official support please head over to the @devot-ee forum.
+When posting, please specify what version of EE and Minimee you are running: [Minimee Support Forums on @devotee](devot-ee.com/add-ons/support/minimee).

 ## When/how does Minimee know to create a new file?